dhopp1/nlp_pipeline/README.md

 # bar plot of most common words in a document or group of documents
 p, plot_df = processor.bar_plot_word_count(
 	text_ids = text_ids,
-	path_prefix = "all_transformed", # prefix used previously for the transformation
-	n_words = 10, # top n words to show
-	title = "Plot Title"
+	path_prefix = "all_transformed", # prefix used previously for the transformation.
+Pass "entity" to show top entities instead of words n_words = 10, # top n words to show title = "Plot Title"
 )